Universal Soldier: The Return

 After Carolco went into bankruptcy in late ’95, their library was sold off and the rights to potential theatrical franchises like, Total Recall, Rambo and Universal Soldier were held for auction.
 Sony acquired the rights and began development on Universal Soldier: The Return.
 Jean-Claude Van Damme signed on in October 1998 and his drawing power had been fading after a string of flops starting in 1995.
 By the time this belated sequel was in theaters, Van Damme had his previous movie Legionnaire get dumped straight to video just 6 months earlier.
 Along with having a star that could no longer draw flies, the Universal Soldier brand was also hurt from its association with two low budget schlock sequels made for TV from Skyvision in ’98 — Universal Soldier II: Brothers in Arms and Universal Soldier III: Unfinished Business.

-Sony financed Universal Soldier: The Return for $22 million and dated it for the slow end of summer dumping ground on August 20, 1999.
+The budget for Universal Soldier: The Return was $22 million and Sony financed and dated it for the slow end of summer dumping ground on August 20, 1999.
 It bowed against other disposable studio fare Mickey Blue Eyes and Teaching Mrs. Tingle.
 Sony did not screen this stinker for critics.
 Universal Soldier: The Return was dead on arrival with $4,605,167 — placing #7 for the weekend led by the holdover The Sixth Sense.
 Audiences gave the movie a very poor C- cinemascore and it tumbled 64.1% to $1,654,571 in its second frame.
 The domestic run closed with just $10,667,893.

 Turner owned broadcasters TBS and TNT licensed the TV rights for a larger than expected $2 million.
 This marked the last studio vehicle for Jean-Claude Van Damme.